Type of Incision and Placement of Breast Implants

 Cosmetic Surgery in St. Louis, Missouri

-When determining what choices will best suit your needs for breast augmentation, you and your plastic surgeon must discuss each of the options available to you.
-Dr. Richard L. Kofkoff prides himself on using the best techniques available in order to offer his patients the highest quality of care and surgical expertise possible.
+When determining the type of incision and placement of breast implants will best suit your needs for breast augmentation, you and your St. Louis breast surgeon must discuss each of the options available to you.
+Dr. Richard L. Kofkoff prides himself on using the best techniques available in order to offer patients the highest quality of care and surgical expertise possible.

 Types of Incisions